yating3/fast-robots/Lab8/lab8.md

 ## Code

 There are 2 main movements for this stunt: driving forward and turning 180 degrees.
-I used the ToF sensors to determine when I was 3 feet from the wall.
+I used the ToF sensors to determine when the car was 3 feet from the wall.